Student and Alumni profiles from the School of Management

 BCom in Management and International Business

-I initially came to Victoria on a rugby scholarship through the Wellington Rugby Football Union.
+I initially came to Victoria University of Wellington on a rugby scholarship through the Wellington Rugby Football Union.
 The first year was a learning curve.
 A steep one.
 Learning to be responsible for my learning was very different to the nurturing given at high school.
 But I liked it, I enjoyed being independent and taking control.
 I didn’t study business at high school.
 I became interested as I became more aware of my world.
 I began a Psychology major but quickly learnt that it wasn’t compatable with who I am.
 My studies mutated into understanding business, more than people.
 Having fantastic lecturers was incredibly influential on my wanting to pursue this field: they are great people with a contagious passion about an interesting concept.
 I began working in the area of corporate social responsibility because I wanted to put a communitarianism spin on what I was studying.
 I felt I would get the strongest sense of satisfaction by working with businesses to improve and solve important global issues.
 I plan to work in a field with influential companies to make a meaningful impact on our social and ecological environments.

 Coming out of high school, I wasn’t quite sure what I wanted to do, or even if I wanted to continue studying, so I decided to choose something with variety and flexibility.
 I liked the idea of the BTM programme as I could take a mixture of BA and Commerce courses as well as the few core Tourism ones.
 It was great to have some choice in the areas I wished to focus on.
 I found the undergraduate degree so fascinating and thought provoking that I wanted to continue on and have the opportunity to conduct independent research projects on those topics I found most interesting.
 The BTM programme has by far exceeded my expectations.
 When I tell people I study tourism, they automatically think I’m going to be an air hostess or work in a hotel, but over the three years of undergraduate study I quickly discovered that the diversity of careers in tourism is endless.
-The great thing about studying tourism at Victoria is that you are surrounded by the top tourism organisations in New Zealand.
+The great thing about studying tourism at Victoria University of Wellington is that you are surrounded by the top tourism organisations in New Zealand.
 Speakers from Tourism New Zealand and the Tourism Industry Association often come as guest lecturers, which helps give an in-depth idea of what it’s like to work in the tourism sector and inside knowledge on what the future of New Zealand tourism looks like.